-1. The nurse is teaching a patient how a medication works to treat an illness.
+- 1. The nurse is teaching a patient how a medication works to treat an illness.
 To do this, the nurse will rely on knowledge of which topic?

-will fely on knowledge of which topic.

-a Clinical pharmacology
+- a.
+Clinical pharmacology

-b Drug efficacy
+- b.
+Drug efficacy

-c Pharmacokinetics
+- c.
+Pharmacokinetics

+- d.
 Pharmacotherapeutics

 ANS: D

 Pharmacotherapeutics is the study of the use of drugs to diagnose, treat, and prevent conditions.
 Clinical pharmacology is concerned with all aspects of drug-human interactions.
 Drug efficacy measures the extent to which a given drug causes an intended effect.
 Pharmacokinetics is the study of the impact of the body on a drug.